Canacompost-Systems-Inc/microcontroller/docs/api.md

 ### Request

 Every request must follow the format below.
 Note that the payload is expected to be 4 bytes.
-If a value is not used by the operation its bytes must still be filled in the request.
-For example a particular endpoint may not use payload value.
+If a parameter is not used by the operation its bytes must still be filled in the request.
+For example a particular endpoint may not use `PAYLOAD` parameter.
 However the request sent must fill these bytes with any value; we call these bytes "Don't Cares" (DC).

 ```
 <STX><OPCODE><DID><PAYLOAD><ETX>